sav-che/TL-2/Authors/Fischer, Bernhard {std. B. Fischer}.md

-> [!cite] BHL link: this entry starts at [page 202](https://www.biodiversitylibrary.org/item/103834#page/224/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 202](https://www.biodiversitylibrary.org/page/33259706) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Fischer, Bernhard (1852-1915), German surgeon and marine bacteriologist, born 19 Feb 1852 in Coburg, educated as an army surgeon, M.D.
 1875 Friedrich-Wilhelms-Univ. in Berlin, asst. to Robert Koch (1843-1910) in Berlin (Koch later a Nobel laureate) and went with him on the Cholera Commission to Egypt and India 1883, prof. of hygiene at Kiel 1899, served in W.W.-I and killed in action nr.
-Ypres, Belgium. (*B. Fischer*).
+Ypres, Belgium.
+**Abbreviated name**: *B. Fischer*

 #### Herbarium and types